Why attend?

 Principles of collaboration between capital funded projects – how FTZ is enhancing other local authority activity

-Carolyn Ireland, TCF Project Lead, Southampton City Council
+Carolyn Ireland, Transforming Cities Fund Project Lead, Southampton City Council

 Workshop 4